cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-5.md

 # Labs - Delegating Administration with CloudBees CI RBAC

 * In the following labs:
-  *  You will use CasC
+  * You will use CasC to create an RBAC configuration that will reduce the administrative permissions of your user in the UI - delegating you to a *manager* role.
+  * The permission will still allow your user to approve/reload updated configuration bundles.
 * The *Delegating Administration with CloudBees CI RBAC* lab instructions are available at:
   * https://cloudbees-ci.labs.cb-sa.io/module-1/rbac-casc/